bryanl/ansible-aptly/README.md

-# do-files
+# ansible-aptly

-ansible installs aptly and nginx
+Use terraform/ansible to boot an aptly server on DigitalOcean.